 Since 2005, Openlands has worked to protect the ecologically significant landscapes found along the Illinois-Wisconsin border.

 Located in McHenry County, Illinois and Walworth County, Wisconsin — accessible to the 12 million residents of the metropolitan areas of Chicago, Madison, Milwaukee, and Rockford — Hackmatack National Wildlife Refuge was established in 2012.
 It was created as the first federal wildlife refuge within 100 miles of Chicago.

 The refuge’s name, Hackmatack (hack-ma-tack), is an Algonquin word for the very old tamarack trees found in the refuge area that are living remnants of the last Ice Age.
-As lands for Hackmatack are protected, the refuge will eventually encompass 11,200 acres of this glacial landscape.
+As land for Hackmatack are protected, the refuge will eventually encompass 11,200 acres of this glacial landscape.
 Over time, Hackmatack will become a mosaic of protected lands that provide habitat for grassland birds, recreation and education opportunities for people, and economic support for local communities.

 Photo: DJ Glisson